iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> I find this really useful and encouraging and would have given it 5 stars but for the fact that it occasionally stops working and you have to uninstall and reinstall it.<br> :date: __2020-12-05 04:19:31__

+> App really helpful in terms of keeping up a good pace.
+Better than measuring steps.
+Simple and easy to use.<br> :date: __2020-12-04 21:02:14__

+> This works well most days but some days doesn't record steps and brisk minutes you have done.<br> :date: __2020-12-02 18:49:02__

 > Makes me go out for a walk even if I dont have much time.
 If I achieve my target I treat myself.<br> :date: __2020-11-29 13:07:56__